Polycyclic aromatic hydrocarbon (PAH) abundances in the disk around T Chamaeleontis (T Cha): PAH sizes, ionization fraction, and mass during JWST observations: Radiative transfer modelling

-} where{,} $a$ is the radius of the assumed PAH grain. {This considers a carbon mass density of $2.0$ g cm$^{-3}$ for the grain material.} {Note that smaller PAHs of $<20$ C atoms were in general excluded in the astro-PAH model since they are photolytically unstable under interstellar radiation conditions \citep{LiDraine2001, Draine+2021}.
-Since the environment of a T Tauri star as in the disk of T Cha is expected to have a milder UV radiation, we allow the PAHs to be smaller (also see \citealt{Allamandola+1989} for a similar argument for the Red Rectangle).} We assume an MRN \citep{Mathis+1977} type {grain} size distribution ({power-law index $p=-3.5$}) for the PAHs.
+where $a$ is the radius of the assumed PAH grain and $N_\mathrm{C}$ denotes the number of C atoms in a PAH molecule.
+This considers a carbon mass density of $2.0$ g cm$^{-3}$ for the grain material.
+We note that smaller PAHs of $<20$ C atoms were generally excluded in the astro-PAH model, as they are photolytically unstable under interstellar radiation conditions \citep{LiDraine2001, Draine+2021}.
+However, since the environment of a T Tauri star as in the disk of T Cha is expected to have a milder UV radiation, we allowed the PAHs to be smaller (also see \citealt{Allamandola+1989} for a similar argument for the Red Rectangle).
+We assumed an MRN \citep{Mathis+1977} type grain size distribution (power-law index $p=-3.5$) for the PAHs.

-In our model, we include PAHs only in the outer disk (see discussion in Sec. \ref{sec:morphologydust}).
-The PAH size range and ionization fraction ($\phi$), i.e., the ionized-to-neutral PAH ratio, and the ratio of the total PAH mass to the total dust mass (PAH-to-dust mass ratio) are varied in the model and constrained by fitting the {AIB fluxes and the their flux ratios.}
+In our model, we included PAHs only in the outer disk (see discussion in Sect. \ref{sec:morphologydust}).
+The quantities: PAH size range, the ionized-to-neutral PAH ratio (ionization fraction), and the ratio of the total PAH mass to the total dust mass (PAH-to-dust mass ratio) in the model are varied and constrained by fitting the AIB fluxes and the their flux ratios.

-\section{Model optimization: results and discussion}
+\section{Model optimization: Results and discussion}

-We compute a model of the PPD around T Cha that satisfactorily fits the observed JWST spectrum, including the dust continuum and the AIBs, and also the optical and millimetre band fluxes, as shown in Fig. \ref{fig:model}.
-The main parameters defining the model are summarized in Table \ref{tab:disk}. {The model involves a large number of parameters, which often influence the SED inter-dependently.
-Thus, we run several sets of model-grids, and apply both $\chi^2$ minimization and visual interpretation at different modelling stage.
-Thereby we attempt to narrow down the tentative parameter ranges and improve the model iteratively.} This section discuss the best {fiducial} model obtained from this work, along with assumptions and optimization process related to specific model parameters and possible model degeneracies.
+We present a model of the PPD around T Cha that satisfactorily fits the observed JWST spectrum, including the dust continuum and the AIBs and also the optical and millimetre band fluxes, as shown in Fig. \ref{fig:model}.
+The main parameters defining the model are summarised in Table \ref{tab:disk}.
+The model involves a large number of parameters, which often influence the SED interdependently.
+Thus, we ran several sets of model-grids and applied both $\chi^2$ minimization and visual interpretation at different modelling stage.
+Therefore, we attempted to narrow down the tentative parameter ranges and improve the model iteratively.
+This section discuss the best fiducial model obtained from this work, along with assumptions and optimization process related to specific model parameters and possible model degeneracies.

-\subsection{Disk morphology and dust {population}}
+\subsection{Disk morphology and dust population}